MrPrattASH/Robotics-II-Circuit-Python/RC_control_FlySky_FS-I6x/README.md

 - [this random thread from 2021 on a raspberryPi forum](https://forums.raspberrypi.com/viewtopic.php?t=308269) that provided the necessary PseudoCode for translating PWM into a useable signal.
 (April 01,2021 8:03am post)

 # Setting initial settings on the Transmitter
-First, Put x4 AA into the transmitter
+First, Put x4 AA into the transmitter & power it on.

 ## Change AUX Switches
 We need to change some default settings.
 Default AUX switches are VRA & VRB, x2 analog dials.
 We instead want to switch these over to SWC (3 way toggle switch) and SWB, a 2 way toggle switch.
 Since we'll only use the right joystick for robot control, there is no need to have x4 analog sensors that we won't use, so instead we'll create 2 switches and 2 analog sensors.